 To us, there is no such thing as a perfect student, nor a perfect school.
 For parents, we invite your authenticity around sharing both strengths and challenges for your child.
 We review each student holistically, knowing they are far more than a GPA, and that often their challenges are the ingredients for future strengths.

-Here’s a look at some of our founding families
+Here’s a look at our 2019 8th grade graduates

 Diversity & Inclusion